The Tawas Bay Weather Station is a privately-owned,

 points toward the East Tawas State Dock and can be

 controlled by visitors to the website.
-The third camera is a
+A third camera is a

 Dropcam that points north and provides a live view toward